Readers Question: What is the cause of deflation?

 - Debt deleveraging.
 After a credit bubble, people may be seeking to pay off debts and have to reduce their spending.

-- Overvalued exchange rate and high interest rates to maintain value of currency.
+- Overvalued exchange rate and high interest rates to maintain the value of the currency.

 In the 1920s, the UK experienced several periods of deflation.
 This was due to several factors.
 One important factor was that the government tried to maintain the value of Pound Sterling against the dollar at close to $4.85 (this was the pre-war gold standard.
 The UK returned to this level in 1925).
 The high pound, made imports cheaper (helping keep prices low).
 But, the overvalued exchange rate also made UK exporters uncompetitive.
 Many firms were forced to try and cut costs to retain their export markets.
 This created a strong downward pressure on prices.